-Relative to Washington, our data show that Spokane Valley's latest annual appreciation rate is higher than 50% of the other cities and towns in Washington.
+Relative to Washington, our data show that Spokane Valley's latest annual appreciation rate is lower than 60% of the other cities and towns in Washington.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Spokane Valley differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Spokane Valley - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Spokane Valley real estate investment or home purchase decisions.

 |$499,001 - $623,000||1.9|

 |$62,001 - $125,000||6.7|

 2017 Q3 - 2017 Q4